-All class teachers will spend time with their pupils going through behaviours that we would like to see.
+All class teachers spend time throughout the year with their revisiting the behaviours and values that we would like to see.
 They will discuss the kind of behaviours that will bring about rewards and those that could end with sanctions.
-Autumn 1 PSHE curriculum will focus on establishing and embedding the rules and routines.